OussAQ/miniproject_DCGAN/README.md

 - [ ] Conditional GAN for class-specific generation
 - [ ] FID/IS score evaluation
 - [ ] Web interface for image generation

----

-**Note**: This implementation uses standard DCGAN architecture with enhancements for better image quality.
-The increased generator capacity and minibatch standard deviation help produce sharper, more detailed images.

-For detailed cell-by-cell documentation, see [NOTEBOOK_DOCUMENTATION.md](NOTEBOOK_DOCUMENTATION.md).